yvesbou/NFT-Collection-LW3/contract/README.md

 ```

 Note:
-When having a folder structure like this:
+When having a folder structure like this because you want to have a monorepo (contract and frontend together):

 ```
 - NFT-Collection-LW3